Phases of Small Worlds: A Mean Field Formulation: Small worlds --- a mean field description

 We note that there is also some probability, $P_{\infty}$, that there will be no path of any length connecting two nodes.
-This probability is readily seen to be \eq{Pinf}{P_{\infty} = \prod_{n=1}^{N-1}\, q_n.} With the inclusion of this additional term (which can be $0$), the probability distribution function (PDF) will have the correct normalization \eq{norm}{\sum_{k=1}^{N-1} P_k + P_\infty = 1.}

-These results would be exact if the matrices $\textbf{A}^k$ for various values of $k$ were uncorrelated.
+This probability is readily seen to be \eq{Pinf}{P_{\infty} = \prod_{n=1}^{N-1}\, q_n.} \rd{As we shall see shortly, this quantity is directly relates to the size of the largest connected component (c.f. the quantity $F_\infty$ in \cite{katzav2015analytical}).} With the inclusion of this additional term (which can be $0$), the probability distribution function (PDF) will have the correct normalization \eq{norm}{\sum_{k=1}^{N-1} P(k) + P_\infty = 1.} These results would be exact if the matrices $\textbf{A}^k$ for various values of $k$ were uncorrelated.
 Unfortunately, this is not the case.
 The operation of ensemble averaging does not commute with other aspects of the computation and should be performed last.
-It is thus an approximation to make use of ensemble averaged values of $q_k$ in the calculation of the $P_k$, and it remains to be seen whether this approximation is reliable.
+It is thus an approximation to make use of ensemble averaged values of $q_k$ in the calculation of the $P(k)$, and it remains to be seen whether this approximation is reliable\footnote{ It is in this sense that the treatment in this section amounts to a mean field approximation.}.
 We note, however, the strong similarity of this approximation to the mean field approximation familiar from statistical mechanics and many-body physics.
 Mean field results can be useful provided that the system is homogeneous with correlations/fluctuations that are sufficiently small.
 Determination of the degree of reliability of mean field results in the present case will require comparison with simulations.

 In the following examples of mean field results and their comparison with the results of simulations, we will consider the choice \eq{kappa}{p = \frac{\kappa}{N-1}.} This is motivated by our wish to model systems for which the properties of the individual nodes (e.g., the average number of links per node, $\kappa$) are independent of the size of the system.
 Although more elaborate choices of $p$ might be appropriate for specific systems, their adoption would require physical justifications that are beyond the scope of our investigation.
 The simulations were done over ensembles consisting of $10^2$ samples, and converge rapidly away from the critical point.